thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Home Page/kendo-saleshub-customer-treeview.md

         ))
         .Events(events => events.Select("window.SalesHub.CustomerTreeView_Select")))

-Let's step through this code and describe what it does.
+Let's walk step-by-step through this code and describe what it does.

     @using Kendo.Mvc.UI